-2 The extent to which these subjects are studied in depth will vary by programme (e.g. a degree in biochemistry will have a greater emphasis on physical science, whereas a degree in environmental science will include more detail on biodiversity etc.).
+The extent to which these subjects are studied in depth will vary by programme (e.g. a foundation degree in biotechnology will have a greater emphasis on the physical sciences, than a foundation degree in environmental biology, which will include more detail on biodiversity etc.).